Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking

-The long-time-averaged chirality obeys a simple finite-size scaling form.
-Since the microscopic rotation rate is proportional to $J_-$, it is natural to write $\chi(J_-;L,v_0)=J_- \chi_r(x)$ with $x=LJ_-/v_0\sim L/r_{\rm rot}$, where $r_{\rm rot}\sim v_0/J_-$ is the rotation radius of a chiral orbit.
-Figure~\ref{fig:fig2}(c) shows that the data collapse well when $\overline{|\chi|}/J_-$ is plotted against the scaling variable $LJ_-/v_0$.
-The vertical dashed line indicates a crossover scale, which is estimated geometrically using an ideal circular orbits~\cite{SM}.
-The crossover scale estimated in this way will be called a geometric crossover estimate.
 For small $x$, $\chi_r(x)$ is approximately constant, corresponding to the regime in which the HC state remains stable.
 For large $x$, the data decay approximately as $x^{-1}$, indicating that the global chirality vanishes in the thermodynamic limit.
 This collapse identifies $r_{\rm rot}$ as the intrinsic length scale controlling the finite-size crossover.
 When $L$ is not larger than this rotation-controlled scale, each particle of one species explores a substantial fraction of the orbit of the other species, so that the inter-species coupling becomes mean-field-like.
 As we show below, the wavelength selected by the kinetic instability is tied to this same intrinsic scale.

 \textit{Boltzmann kinetic description}.
 To connect the microscopic dynamics to a continuum description, we introduce for each species $\alpha\in\{A,B\}$ a one-particle distribution $f^\alpha({\bm r},\theta,t)$.
 Under the assumptions of dilute binary collisions and molecular chaos, in the spirit of standard Boltzmann descriptions of aligning active particles~\cite{Bertin2006Boltzmann,bertin2009hydrodynamic}, it obeys